 - Bread the chicken ahead: Coat the chicken in batter and panko, then place on a wire rack over a sheet pan.
 Cover lightly and refrigerate for up to 6 hours before baking.

-- Keep warm for a party_ If guests are arriving in waves, keep the tenders warm on a rack in a 200°F oven for up to 30 minutes.
+- Keep warm for a party: If guests are arriving in waves, keep the tenders warm on a rack in a 200°F oven for up to 30 minutes.

 - Make Sauces early in the week.